-have examined include statistical benchmarking of jury awards, economic benefits from waste management investments, price fixing in industrial and consumer products, measurement and valuation of train derailment risks, and the economic consequences of product disparagement.
+Washington, D.C., office, but LECG truly functions as a global office place.
+I work with people in nearly all of the offices, and we use the latest technological tools and management practices tical benchmarking of jury awards, economic benefits from waste management investments, price fixing in industrial and consumer products, measurement and valuation of train derailment risks, and the economic consequences of product disparagement.
 LECG is the most active and stimulating work environment that I have ever encountered.
 My colleagues are smart, highly motivated, and committed, and it is truly a pleasure to work with them.